 An Internet marketing company, much like WebFX, can provide you with everything you need to reduce your bounce rates, including analysis, recommendations, and implementation of a strategy.
 Here are three common ways that bounce rates are lowered by companies like ours:

 - Focus groups—Website focus groups are made up of real users who will use your site and provide their feedback and opinions.
 This feedback can be invaluable in helping you identify and resolve problems that the common visitor may have with your site.

 - Professional website analysis—A professional website analysis, or website usability analysis, involves a review of your website by a web development or design company like WebFX.
 The company will do an in-depth review of your site and provide their recommendations for changes or improvements that can reduce bounce rates and improve the experience of those using or visiting your site.

 - Website redesign—Sometimes the only solution is to overhaul your site completely.
 A website redesign will effectively replace the existing “look and feel” of your website.
 This is usually the idea approach if your website is very old, your bounce rate is high, and your time on page metric is also very low as well (meaning users aren’t engaging with your content at all).

 Finally, you can also try using our free on-page SEO checklist to perform in-depth reviews of all the elements that go into optimizing a specific page for search, many of which can also affect a page’s bounce rate.
 This free downloadable PDF can help you improve page speed and load time, as well as other elements that may improve your site’s ranking.

 We hope you enjoyed this in-depth article, and that it gave you a better understanding of what bounce rate is, how it’s calculated, and how you can improve your site’s bounce rate.
-If you’re struggling to make sense of your bounce rate, or think it’s time for a redesign or content overhaul, feel free to reach out to us—we would love to help you improve your site’s metrics!
+If you’re struggling to make sense of your bounce rate, or think it’s time for a redesign or content overhaul, feel free to contact us online or give us a call at 888-601-5359!
+We would love to help you improve your site’s metrics!